 This path is located adjacent to the visitor center and is of more moderate difficulty.
 You can request a free interpretive brochure from the visitor center before embarking on your hike so that you can learn about the various points of interest along the 1.6-mile loop trail.

 Cathy Ellis Trail

 If you would like to check out a waterfall while hiking, be sure to head down the Cathy Ellis path.
 This is a memorial trail that is moderately difficult.
 You'll be led to a gorgeous waterfall on what is referred to as the "Alabama Branch."
 There is a short wooden bridge you cross that passes over a historic section of water related to the gold mining history of the Helen area.

 Westland Loop Trail

 Smithgall Woods is home to this fun half mile loop.
-It's a fairly easy hike that will take you past a beaver pond and onto a boardwalk where you can watch various waterfowl at play, and search for frogs with your children.
+It's a relatively easy hike that will take you past a beaver pond and onto a boardwalk where you can watch various waterfowl at play, and search for frogs with your children.
 If you're really interested in these fascinating amphibians, be sure to stop by the visitor's center before hiking so that you can obtain a copy of "The Frogs of Smithgall Woods" guide and learn how to identify frogs by their distinct calls.

 Ash Creek Trail

-Another Smithgall Woods path, this rugged 1.5 mile (one-way) trail makes hiking Helen, a lot of fun.
+Another Smithgall Woods path, this rugged 1.5 mile (one-way) trail makes hiking Helen a lot of fun.
 Not only will hikers get to experience the beauty of Dukes Creek and expansive Georgia woodlands, but also features a covered bridge.
 Toward the end of the hike, you will need to ford/wade through Duke's Creek.